George VI: Marriage

-From December 1924 to April 1925, the Duke and Duchess toured Kenya, Uganda, and the Sudan, travelling via the Suez Canal and Aden.
+From December 1924 to April 1925, Albert and Elizabeth toured Kenya, Uganda, and the Sudan, travelling via the Suez Canal and Aden.
 During the trip, they both went big-game hunting.

 Because of his stutter, Albert dreaded public speaking.
 After his closing speech at the British Empire Exhibition at Wembley on 31 October 1925, one which was an ordeal for both him and his listeners, he began to see Lionel Logue, an Australian-born speech therapist.
-The Duke and Logue practised breathing exercises, and the Duchess rehearsed with him patiently.
+Albert and Logue practised breathing exercises, and the Duchess rehearsed with him patiently.
 Subsequently, he was able to speak with less hesitation.
 With his delivery improved, Albert opened the new Parliament House in Canberra, Australia, during a tour of the empire with his wife in 1927.
-Their journey by sea to Australia, New Zealand and Fiji took them via Jamaica, where Albert played doubles tennis partnered with a black man, Bertrand Clark, which was unusual at the time and taken locally as a display of equality between races.
+Their journey by sea (on HMS Renown) to Australia, New Zealand and Fiji took them via Jamaica, where Albert played doubles tennis partnered with a black man, Bertrand Clark, which was unusual at the time and taken locally as a display of equality between races.

-The Duke and Duchess had two children, Elizabeth (called "Lilibet" by the family, later Elizabeth II) in 1926 and Margaret in 1930.
+Albert and Elizabeth had two children, Elizabeth (called "Lilibet" by the family, later Elizabeth II) in 1926 and Margaret in 1930.
 The family lived at White Lodge, Richmond Park, and then at 145 Piccadilly, rather than one of the royal palaces.
-In 1931, the Canadian prime minister, R. B. Bennett, considered Albert for Governor General of Canada—a proposal that King George V rejected on the advice of the Secretary of State for Dominion Affairs, J. H. Thomas.
+In 1931, the Canadian prime minister, R. B. Bennett, considered Albert for Governor General of Canada – a proposal that King George V rejected on the advice of the Secretary of State for Dominion Affairs, J. H. Thomas.